Using Pictures

 Principles

 You ask the client to draw a picture of how they see their situation now.
-They then label this with a phrase (Often in the form of Verb (modifier) Noun) which describes what is happening.
+They then label this with a phrase (often a Verb (modifier) Noun) that describes what is happening.
 An example could be “Struggling Alone” when they are working frantically.

 The client then draws another picture that describes how they would like things to be in the future.
-They label the desired process as a verb and noun (say) “Achieving calmly”.
+They label the desired process as a verb and a noun (say) “Achieving Calmly”.

 Benefits